joomlatools/joomlatools-platform/README.md

 ---

 [Joomlatools Platform] is a modern Joomla stack that helps you get started with the best development tools and project structure.

 Much of the philosophy behind the platform is inspired by the [Twelve-Factor App](http://12factor.net/) methodology including the [Joomla specific version](https://developer.joomlatools.com/platform).

 > Forked from [Joomla CMS v3.3.6](https://github.com/joomla/joomla-cms/releases/tag/3.3.6)

 ## Features

-* Better folder structure
+* Better directory structure
 * Slimmed down codebase
 * Additional flexibility improvements and bug fixes
 * Dependency management with [Composer](http://getcomposer.org)